The Man Who Could Not Forget

 Imagine the astonishment felt by neuroscientist Rodrigo Quian Quiroga when he found a fantastically precise interpretation of his research findings in a story written by the great Argentinian fabulist Jorge Luis Borges fifty years earlier.
 In this BIT, Quian Quiroga explores real-life cases that recall Borges’s fictional “Funes the Memorious,” investigating a man who couldn’t forget, and another who could not form new memories.

 Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Borges and Memory, from which this BIT is excerpted.
-Please email firstname.lastname@example.org with the order number from your email receipt to receive your discount code.
+Please email firstname.lastname@example.org with your order number to receive your discount code.

 About the Author